yanqiangyu/Games/README.md

 Development Log:

-05/13/2020	Finished multi-room support and removed dependency for Apache, the server code has a
+05/13/2020	Finished multi-room support and rack the new Dell PowerEdge server.
-		fully self-contained web server that can serve the game resources now.

 05/11/2020	Reorganized client side code and finished standalone server so you don't need Apache.
-Thanks Chris!
+		Thanks Chris for the idea.
+Credit to SUN Microsystem's pure java HTTP server.
+		(Note, I started programming on a Sun Workstation back in 1988, AutoCAD and Fortran 77)

 05/09/2020	Cleaned up layout calculations and improved points display.
 Thanks to everyone who played
 		the game and provided feedback.